 |Relationship Management Officer||8,970 AED|

-Public Relations salaries in United Arab Emirates range from 8,310 AED per month (minimum average salary) to 33,300 AED per month (maximum average salary, actual maximum is higher).
+Salaries in Public Relations in United Arab Emirates range from 8,310 AED (starting average salary) to 33,300 AED (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.